zsb8/Devops/005-VaultJenkinsCICD/README.md

 # Project Goal
 Integrate Vault into Jenkins pipeline, as well as the basic usage of Hashicorp Vault.
+Create a pipeline task in Jenkins, runs it.
+It will copy the 'Jenkinsfile' file into the Jenkins container and run shell commands.
+These shells will create 3 files in your Jenkins container, you can check their contents at the end.

 # Table of Contents
 1. [Prerequisites](#prerequisites)